Vista Social

 Step 4: Tap ‘Deactivate account’ on the “Delete account” page.

 Step 5: Instagram will launch the mobile browser and take you to a page where you can complete the deactivation process.
-Just specify your reason for deactivation, enter your client’s Instagram password, and tap ‘Temporarily Deactivate Account.’

-How to delete an Instagram account permanently
+How to Delete an Instagram Account Permanently

 Below are the steps to do this.